 This article explains SSProtect Licensing.

 SSProtect product Licensing works the same for both Organization Accounts and Individual Accounts.
-This article describes the way in which Licensing provides authorization and access to various components, services, features, requests, and resources.
+This article describes the way in which licensing provides authorization and access to SSProtect Component Services (features, requests, and resources).

-Refer to the end of this article for License Scope, general terms, and applicable Terms.
+Refer to the end of this article for License Scope and General Terms.

 Licenses and Seats